What is Lent all about?

 There are many ways you could do this but here are some more ideas:

 A prayer time each day where you prayerfully fill in a sheet marking the days.
 You could colour, draw or write words.

 Click the picture below for more details and templates

-We recommend everyone to get a free copy of this booklet.
+We recommend everyone to

 Short inspiring readings for each day.